 Gainesville, FL 32614-1874 USA

 Editorial Board: J. Howard Frank, M.J.
 Paulsen, Paul E. Skelley, Michael C. Thomas

 Chief Editor: Paul E. Skelley

-Review Editors: Aline Barcellos, David Bowles, Adam Brunke, Joe Eger, Mike Ferro, Marcus Guidoti, Bill Grogan, Larry Hribar, David Plotkin, Andy Rasmussen, William Shear, Paul E. Skelley, Gary Steck, Mike Thomas, Kevin Williams, Jiri Zidek, Jen Zaspel
+Review Editors: Aline Barcellos, David Bowles, Adam Brunke, Joe Eger, Mike Ferro, Marcus Guidoti, Bill Grogan, Larry Hribar, David Plotkin, Andy Rasmussen, Paul E. Skelley, Gary Steck, Mike Thomas, Kevin Williams, Jiri Zidek, Jennifer Zaspel

 Spanish Editors: Angélico Asenjo, Julieta Brambila

 Layout Editors: Brian Armitage, Eugenio H. Nearns, Michael C. Thomas

 Webmaster: Eugenio H. Nearns

 Post Production: Janet Ciegler, James Dunford, Dave Edmonds, Paul E. Skelley, Robert Woodruff